gdemeester3112/cse15l-lab-reports/LabReport1.md

 >![Image](Screenshot ls with directory as argument.png)

-This showed that ls does not move you to the directory but shows you what is inside that directory
+This showed that ls does not move you to the directory but shows you what is inside that directory.

 ## For cd: